Virtual Machine Migration

 * All hosts within the virtualized cluster must run the same major and minor version of Ubuntu.

-* Live migration uses the **management network to copy virtual machine memory** and, optionally, disk information.
+* Live migration uses the **management network to copy virtual machine memory** and, optionally, disk information by default.
 Make sure that the management network interface has **sufficient network bandwidth** **and capacity** to support **VM memory migration traffic**.
+A separate network interface can be configured for live migration traffic to isolate it from the management network.

 * When using live migration in a production setup, specifically for features like [Dynamic Resource Rebalancing (DRR)](/private-cloud-director/virtualized-clusters/virtualized-cluster/dynamic-resource-rebalancing-drr.md), it is recommended to configure all virtual machines to use **shared storage only** for the best performance of the migration operation.